pliyo/learning-notes/podcasts/the-importance-of-technical-leadership.md

 - `Anything from the top of your head you'd recommend?`

-  - Yes, leading snowflakes.
-Continuous Delivery from a big architecture perspective.
+  - Yes, leading snowflakes (a book).
+Continuous Delivery (book) from a big architecture perspective.

 - `Recommendations for new Tech Leads?`